mongodb/docs/source/includes/fact-backup-restore-considerations.rst

-You must restore a backup to an |service| cluster running the same version of MongoDB as the cluster that you want to restore.
-The length of time required for an upgrade depends on factors such as the number of nodes in the cluster. |service| uses a rolling upgrade process to maintain cluster :ref:`availability<high-availability>`.
+You must restore a backup to an |service| cluster running the same major release version of MongoDB as the cluster that you want to restore.

 .. tip::